nls1729/acme-code/donotdisturb-button@nls1729/README.txt

 create two verions of the extension, one for GS 3.30 and one for GS 3.32.
 I have uploaded the two versions.

+2019-09-26
+Updated for GS3.34.
+Corrected deprecated actor.actor instances.
+Worked around missng shell-version in metadata with settings for prefs.js.

 zip file: